phecke/hello-world/README.md

 # hello-world
-A place to try out GitHub operations
+A place to try out GitHub operations.
-I had a BLT for lunch
+I had a BLT for lunch.